Neutrinos from stars in the Milky Way

 \subsubsection{Main neutrino production channels}

-Our sample of intermediate-mass stars consists of progenitors with ZAMS mass $M = 1\,M_\odot$, $1.2\,M_\odot$, $2\,M_\odot$, $3\,M_\odot$.
+Our sample of intermediate-mass stars consists of progenitors with ZAMS mass $M = 1 M_\odot$, $1.2 M_\odot$, $2 M_\odot$, $3 M_\odot$.
 We explore the evolution of these stellar models employing {\tt MESA} and then compute the neutrino energy spectrum for this population, as outlined in Sec.~\ref{subsec:solar-calibration} and Eq.~\ref{eq:SnuB}.
-For these stars, the CNO cycle dominates the hydrogen burning.
+For these stars, the CNO cycle dominates the hydrogen burning for $M> 1.2M_\odot$, and is of relevance for lower masses.
 As for low-mass stars, the neutrino luminosity increases as a function of the ZAMS mass and stellar age during the main sequence.

 During the post-main-sequence evolution, since the core temperature of these stars is not large enough ($\lesssim 10^9$~K) to fuse carbon, an inert core of carbon and oxygen builds up.
 The star then loses its outer layers to stellar winds, forming a planetary nebula and a white dwarf.
 White dwarfs lack a source of heat; electron degeneracy supports them against gravitational collapse.
 Hence, first they cool down by means of neutrino emission (mainly via plasmon decay, which we compute following Ref.~\cite{Braaten:1993jw}); then, at later stages, radiative cooling takes over.
 We have tested that our stellar models are in agreement with existing literature, including recent work focusing on neutrino emission~\cite{Farag:2020nll}.